vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

   - Returns an object that indicates the Posix API should overwrite any existing Blob at the specified key.
 - **ModifyBlobVersion(BlobVersion)**
   - Creates an object that indicates the Posix API should only overwrite the Blob at the specified key if it matches the BlobVersion.
+- **Equal(const ModifyBlobVersion&)**
+  - Return true if *this ModifyBlobVersion is equivalent to the one given in the parameter.
+- **Equal(const BlobVersion&)**
+  - Return true if *this ModifyBlobVersion was constructed with an equivalent BlobVersion given in the parameter.
+- The non-member operator overloads call the corresponding Equal functions.

 ### RetrieveBlobVersion ###
 > maidsafe/nfs/retrieve_blob_version.h